Julia310/StableDiffusionEmbeddings/README.md

 Here, we explore the iterative human feedback mechanisms.

-- **User Interface:** The UI, as illustrated in Figure 4, can be deployed using ...
+- **User Interface:** The UI, as illustrated in Figure 4, can be executed using `python3 ./iterative_human_feedback/userinteraction.py`
 - **Results:** See below (Figure 10) for the results.

 ---